 Offers: 15 and 30-year fixed-rate mortgages, 5,7, and 10-year adjustable-rate mortgages, VA, FHA, FHA Streamline Refinance, Jumbo loans, YOURgage customizable loan

-Quicken Loans is the nation’s number one mortgage lender by originations.
-In 2018, Quicken originated 6% of all mortgages in the U.S., that’s over $79 billion in loans.
+Rocket Mortgage, formerly known as Quicken Loans, is the nation’s number one mortgage lender by origination.
+In 2018, Rocket originated 60% of all mortgages in the U.S., that’s over $79 billion in loans.
 Besides being the top originator, the online non-bank lender has also taken top honors for 10 consecutive years in JD Power’s Primary Mortgage Origination Satisfaction Study.

 The company also provides an easy-to-follow loan comparison table that highlights the main differences between each of its loan types.
 Offerings include YOURgage, a conventional fixed-rate mortgage option that lets you choose the term of the loan, so you can adjust your monthly payments to your budget.